Cornell-MAE-UG/fa25-portfolio-DR8806/_projects/math-modeling-papers.md

 image: /assets/images/images/math-modeling-shell.jpg
 ---

-These are my math modeling papers that I worked on throughout high school, competing in 3 different components a total of 7 times: [*High School Mathematical Contest in Modeling* (HiMCM)*](https://www.comap.com/contests/himcm-midmcm) x3, [*International Mathematical Modeling Contest (IMMC)*](https://www.immchallenge.org/) x2, [*Modeling the Future Challenge (MTFC)*](https://www.mtfchallenge.org/).
-Each competition had varied amount of time (HIMCM: 2 weeks, IMMC: 5 days, MTFC: 3 months) but had aligning goals where we would create mathematical models for real world situations to gain useful insight.
-For example, our HIMCM2023 finalist paper was on a mathematical model built by Lagrangian Multiplier logic to optimize the number of electric busses a given city (e.g. Boston, Philly, Detroit) should buy.
-The models took into account real world variables, tested with real data, and wrote algorithms using code.
+These are my math modeling papers that I worked on throughout high school, competing in 3 different components a total of 7 times: [*High School Mathematical Contest in Modeling (HiMCM)*](https://www.comap.com/contests/himcm-midmcm) x3, [*International Mathematical Modeling Contest (IMMC)*](https://www.immchallenge.org/) x2, [*Modeling the Future Challenge (MTFC)*](https://www.mtfchallenge.org/).
+Each competition had varied amount of time (HiMCM: 2 weeks, IMMC: 5 days, MTFC: 3 months), but had aligning goals where we would create mathematical models for real-world situations to gain useful insight.

+For example, our HiMCM2023 finalist paper was on a mathematical model built using Lagrangian Multiplier logic to optimize the number of electric buses a given city (e.g., Boston, Philly, Detroit) should buy.
+The models took into account real-world variables, tested with real data, and included algorithms written in code.

 Each paper below is linked and includes a brief summary, math/code used, results, and co-authors.
 The couple notable paper submissions are **HiMCM2023**, **IMMC2024**, and **MTFC2023**.
 Note, I was a lead on some of these projects.

---
+---

 - **IMMC2024 USA Regional – Pets Paper**
   **Paper**: April 12, 2024 to April 16, 2024 — [Download PDF]({{ "/assets/math-modeling-papers/IMMC2024_Pets_Paper.pdf" | relative_url }})
   **Summary**: Developed the Household Readiness Model for Pets (particularly Cats), a mathematical framework that evaluates a household’s suitability for cat ownership by balancing human and pet well-being.
 The model uses questionnaire data and vector comparison techniques—including a modified cosine similarity and vector projection model—to assess compatibility based on financial, environmental, and personal commitment factors.